akbarzadehms/TCGS-Vars-Adjusting/README.md

 Dear TCGS users;

-This program has svereal section:
+This program has svereal sections:

 - data.reading